DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 Once again, k-armed bandit problem:
 Your goal is to maximize accumulated wiinings by concentrating your actions on the best lever.

-So, in order to achieve it you need to know which lever offers the best wiining over time.
+So, in order to achieve it you need to know which lever offers the best winning over time.

+### Value of action

 Now, below there is simple simulation of k-armed problem with only 3 slot machines.
 The point of that simulation is to show what is the immediate reward (points) that the agent can get by using a specific machine.
 Eeach slot machine generates samples from a given true distribution.